Click on the Indicators below for More Information

 Time Series

-Average coastal employment along the Gulf of Mexico between 2014 and 2019 was similar to historical levels, and no substantial trend is apparent over that same period.
+Average coastal employment along the Gulf of America between 2017 and 2021 was similar to historical levels, and a decreasing trend is apparent over that same period.

 Data Source: